Best Practices in Licensing

 • Usage Permissions – The specific rights granted to the distributor.

-• Expiration Date – The period of validity for the agreement.
+• Expiration Date – The end date of validity for the agreement.

 • Additional Clauses – Special conditions such as attribution requirements or usage limitations.